elf-framework/starter-kit/apps/client-dev/README.md

 /directory/index.mdx
 ```

-If there is only mdx file in a specific directory, create html and jsx files with the same name and use them as entry.
+If there is only mdx file in a specific directory, create html and tsx files with the same name and use them as entry.

 # How to make auto generate pages

-Automatically updates additional files when creating xxx.page.jsx and xxx.mdx files based on the pages directory.
+Automatically updates additional files when creating xxx.page.tsx and xxx.mdx files based on the pages directory.

 ## create xxx.mdx file

-mdx file is a format that allows you to use markdown and jsx syntax together.
+mdx file is a format that allows you to use markdown and tsx syntax together.

 At the moment of creation, a total of three additional information files are created.